Freshmen and Sophomore Advisors

 I am a student in a non-PHHP major interested in pursuing a minor in PHHP.
 What steps do I need to take?

 Students interested in PHHP minors must have all minor prerequisites complete prior to requesting approval to pursue a PHHP minor.
 Prerequisite courses are listed in the respective minor catalog pages, available here.
 Completion of minor prerequisites and the minimum prerequisite GPA does not guarantee acceptance to a PHHP minor.
 Because all PHHP majors are limited access, very few seats remain to allow for minor students.
-Please contact a PHHP adviser to see if minor students are currently being accepted to your minor of interest.
+Please contact a PHHP advisor to see if minor students are currently being accepted to your minor of interest.

 I am a PHHP major who wants to add a minor offered by a different UF college.
 What steps do I need to take?